 What Will My Building Regulation Plans Look Like?

-The plans for your home extension will ultimately result in a number of separate drawings.
+The plans for your house extension London will ultimately result in a number of separate drawings.
 The primary ones will be those that describe the main elevations of your extension, the floorplans, the site layout and cross-sectional drawings.

 You may also find it helpful to create additional sheets that show the details of your plans for floor structures, ventilation, and drainage for the extension.